-There will be a ton of content on EMV, mobile and contactless payment developments, POS and transaction data, authentication and security, and of course, there will be lots of blockchain.
-Blockchain is the new “E-Business”, it will make you better, faster, stronger, smarter and better looking.
+There will be a ton of content on EMV, mobile and contactless payment developments, POS and transaction data, authentication and security, and of course, there will be lots of blockchains.
+The blockchain is the new “E-Business”, it will make you better, faster, stronger, smarter and better looking.
 I’m sure someone will try to tell me how much better my dining experience could be if the menu was on the blockchain.

 Don’t get me wrong, I think blockchain technology holds incredible promise for many areas in financial services, and some truly brilliant people are doing amazing work.
 We’re going to see some real breakthroughs for the groups that solving problems that people (and banks) care about solving.